Sapa Is Worth Visiting: Essential Tips for the Best Experience Before You Go

 Unless you’re planning to hike or explore their culture in depth, two days in Sapa are enough.

+But if I will ever return, I’ll plan a longer and more laid-back trip, around five days.
 I’d love to trek the rice terraces like I did back home.
 I’d visit the epic Silver Waterfall.
 I’d spend time in the rustic Cat Cat Village.
 I guess, I’d even join a Hmong sewing class.

 Anyway, here’s our itinerary.